arunp77/statistics-and-atmospheric-data/fundamentals_statistics/06_chapter6.md

-# Hypothesis testing (t-test, chi-square, F-test)

 # Inferential Statistics

-- Descriptive statistics is the branch of statistics that deals with the collection, analysis, and interpretation of data from a sample or population.
-It involves summarizing and describing the main features of the data, such as measures of central tendency (e.g., mean, median, mode) and measures of dispersion (e.g., range, variance, standard deviation).
-Descriptive statistics aims to provide a clear and concise summary of the data that can be easily understood and communicated to others.

-- Inferential statistics, on the other hand, is the branch of statistics that deals with drawing conclusions or making predictions about a larger population based on a sample of data.
+Inferential statistics, on the other hand, is the branch of statistics that deals with drawing conclusions or making predictions about a larger population based on a sample of data.
 It involves using probability theory to estimate population parameters (e.g., mean, proportion) from sample statistics (e.g., sample mean, sample proportion) and testing hypotheses about the relationship between variables.
 Inferential statistics aims to make generalizations about the population based on the information obtained from the sample.`

 ### Main uses of the Inferential statistics